TelemetryDeck/docs/articles/navigation-events.md

 Values in angle brackets (`< >`) are placeholders and should be replaced with actual values.

-The signal type should always be `TelemetryDeck.Navigation.pathChanged` for navigation signals.
+The event type should always be `TelemetryDeck.Navigation.pathChanged` for navigation events.

 Here's what each parameter should contain: